omgnetwork/elixir-omg/docs/exit_validation.md

 * **scheduled finalization time** - a point in time when an exit will be able to process, see [this section in the blockchain design document](docs/tesuji_blockchain_design.md#finalization-of-exits).
 * **`exit_finality_margin`** - margin of the exit processor (in Ethereum blocks) - how many blocks to wait for finality of exit-related events
-* **child chain exit recognition SLA** - a form of a Service Level Agreement - how fast will the child chain recognize newly stated exits and block spending of exiting utxos
+* **child chain exit recognition SLA** - a form of a Service Level Agreement - how fast will the child chain recognize newly stated exits and prohibit spending of exiting utxos
 * **unchallenged exit tolerance** - a Watcher's tolerance to an invalid exit not having a challenge for a long time since its start.
    - **NOTE**: in practice, violation of the child chain exit recognition SLA and violation of the unchallenged exit tolerance are similar.
   The correct reaction to both is a prompt to mass exit and a challenge of the invalid exit.